aimcosoftware/sp-api-help-for-.net/README.md

 ## 1. Getting the LWA AccessToken

-After you have create an IAM user on AWS you need to use your ClientId and ClientSecret to get an Access Token
+Use your ClientId and ClientSecret from your Amazon App to get an Access Token
 ```
 'Create JSON request (we use our own library for this)